 Our history is influenced by our very location.
 Jersey has been invaded and fought over many times through history by those wishing to claim our beautiful shores as their own.
 Our past is woven into the fabric of time and folklore, the legacy of our ancestors puts Jersey on the pages of history books, their stories echoing through the ages, and into the very customs and traditions of Islanders today.

 Find out more about Jersey’s unique heritage on Our History.

 Finding a jurisdiction that can offer you the very best tax advantages might be one of your reasons for moving, but choosing a location to become your new home is about much more.
-Roadside honesty boxes brimming full of delicious, locally produced fruit and vegetables and flowers are the clearest indication that the way of life is quite different here in Jersey!
+Roadside honesty boxes brimming full of delicious, locally produced fruit, vegetables, eggs and flowers are the clearest indication that the way of life is quite different here in Jersey!